PierreSachot/Internship-Reports/Pierre_Sachot-Yannick_Mayeur-week7.md

 Using a plugin called EASE, which stands for Eclipse Advanced Scripting Environment, you can EASEly script Eclipse using your favorite script language, like Javascript or Python.
+EASE is composed of modules that implement new functionnalities to your scripting language, and they are what makes EASE great.
 You could even code and add your own Module to EASE to further enhance you and the community's scripting experience.

 Try it out by installing [EASE](http://download.eclipse.org/ease/update/release), but take care not